huggingface/text-embeddings-inference/README.md

           [default: thenlper/gte-base]

       --revision <REVISION>
-          The actual revision of the model if you are referring to a model on the hub.
+          The actual revision of the model if you're referring to a model on the hub.
 You can use a specific commit id or a branch like `refs/pr/2`

           [env: REVISION=]